 - Keep it simple and beautiful I remember reading the biography of Albert Einstein.
 He said he knew the theory of relativity would work (they didn't try to prove the math for many years afterwards) because it was, "simple and beautiful".
 I didn't have to read that twice for it to have a significant impact on how I view both my life and business.
 I want to build a life and business that is simple and beautiful.
 Don't you?
 Sometimes we need to think about these things in their opposites.
 Do you want to build a life and business that complicated and ugly?
 I didn't think so.
-So don't do it! - Look for recurring revenue During the recession it was helpful to know I had a recurring revenue model and even though I lost 15% of my business, I still had 85% of the payments showing up every day.
+So don't do it! - □ Look for recurring revenue During the recession it was helpful to know I had a recurring revenue model and even though I lost 15% of my business, I still had 85% of the payments showing up every day.
 The air-conditioning industry figured out that they wanted do more than just sell an air conditioner.
 Now they also sell a maintenance contract where they bill the client on an annual, semiannual, or quarterly basis.
 Thereby locking in a revenue stream.
 In my experience, the shorter and less expensive the payment the greater retention.
 For example, I offered one of my programs for \$97 a month or \$997 a year.
 Not only did the companies who signed up for \$97 a month last longer, they also ended up being more profitable for us as well!
+How can you produce reoccurring revenue? - What can you create that somebody can subscribe to?
+Do-it-yourself, do it for them, coaching and consulting How can you adjust your product or service offerings so that people can "do it themselves" or conversely, you "do it for them".
+Consider generating additional coaching or consulting programs.
+This is true whether you sell a product or a service.

 Be a niche player - It is a mistake trying to be everything to everybody.
-We focused our business on serving the HR needs of private companies and non-profits with up to 500 employees and the insurance brokers that also worked in that market.
+I finally focused my business on serving the HR needs of companies with up to 500 employees and the insurance brokers that sold to that market.
 That's it.
-Then we can be the best at what we do.
+Then I can be the best at what I do.
 On average, a specialist will out earn a generalist 2 to 1.
 Where can you focus on either a vertical or horizontal niche in your industry and be known as the go-to person for that niche?

-One of my favorite insurance brokers in the country, Kim Fricke-Young, out of Michigan, has a passion for horses.
+One of my favorite insurance brokers in the country, Kim Fricke-Young, out of Michigan, has a passion for horses... and an amazing "freelance" or "lifestyle" business.
 She works on insuring everything that has to do with horses from stables, to breeders, shows, races, equestrian events, saddle makers and so on.
 She is known as the go-to person when you want insurance in that industry.
 She loves her business!
 I'm sure a dog lover could help provide services to dog shows, kennels, sell pet insurance, etc.